Towards a Science of AI Agent Reliability: A Cross-Domain Perspective of Reliability

-\begin{dimensionbox} \textbf{(Robustness):} \textit{When conditions deviate from nominal, does the system degrade gracefully or fail abruptly?} \end{dimensionbox} Real-world systems rarely operate under ideal conditions.
-Automotive safety testing evaluates responses to sensor failures and adverse weather; aviation qualification tests hardware against temperature extremes, vibration, and electromagnetic interference; chemical plants analyze how process deviations propagate through interconnected systems.
-The common thread is that \emph{robust systems degrade gracefully rather than failing abruptly}.
-While ML research has identified various specific failure modes, such as sensitivity to input variations~\citep{wang2024rupbench, bogavelli2026enterprise} and susceptibility to prompt injection~\citep{nasr2025attacker}, these are often treated as disparate phenomena instead of components of a broader, unified account of robustness.
+\begin{dimensionbox} \textbf{(Robustness):} \textit{When operating conditions deviate from nominal, does the system degrade gracefully or fail abruptly?} \end{dimensionbox} Real-world systems rarely operate under ideal conditions.
+Automotive and aviation testing evaluate responses to sensor failures and environmental extremes, adhering to the principle that \emph{robust systems degrade gracefully rather than failing abruptly}.
+ML research has identified failure modes like sensitivity to input variations~\citep{wang2024rupbench, bogavelli2026enterprise} and prompt injection~\citep{nasr2025attacker}, but often treats them as disparate issues instead of components of a broader robustness framework.

-\begin{dimensionbox} \textbf{(Predictability):} \textit{Can the system recognize when it is likely to fail?} \end{dimensionbox} A system that fails in known, expected ways is often preferable to one that fails rarely but unpredictably.
-Nuclear risk assessment explicitly models failure modes and quantifies their probabilities; aviation certification categorizes failures by severity and assigns probability targets; many safety systems employ ``safe modes'' with reduced functionality but guaranteed safety when uncertainty exceeds thresholds.
-The key insight: \emph{systems should know what they do not know}.
-ML research on calibration~\citep{guo2017calibration, lin2022truthfulqa, li2023halueval} and selective prediction~\citep{el2010foundations, kalai2025hallucinate, artificialanalysis2025omniscience, rabanser2025does} addresses related concerns, though often without connecting to the broader notion of predictable failure behavior that safety-critical domains emphasize.
+\begin{dimensionbox} \textbf{(Predictability):} \textit{Can the system recognize when it is likely to fail?} \end{dimensionbox} A system that fails in expected ways is preferable to one that fails rarely but unpredictably.
+Aviation and nuclear domains model failure modes explicitly, often employing safe modes when uncertainty exceeds thresholds: \emph{systems should know what they do not know}.
+ML research on calibration~\citep{guo2017calibration, lin2022truthfulqa} and selective prediction~\citep{el2010foundations, kalai2025hallucinate} addresses related concerns, though often without connecting to the safety-critical notion of predictable failure behavior.